MarkHoeber/tools-tech-syllabus/source/unused/old_sphinx.rst

 Sphinx is a tool for compiling sets of RST files into an HTML website.
 (You can also use Sphinx to create many other document formats.)

-We will use Sphinx to publish the RST content we created in the previous class as HTML.
+We will use Sphinx to publish the RST content to a website.

 Goals
 *********